proycon/foliadocserve/README.rst

 Here we change the text of a word::

- EDIT t WITH text = "house" FOR mydoc.word.45
+ EDIT t WITH text = "house" FOR ID mydoc.word.45

 Here we edit or add (recall that EDIT falls back to ADD when not found and there is no further selector) a lemma and check on text content::